go-ozzo/ozzo-validation/README.md

 ### Validating a Map

 Sometimes you might need to work with dynamic data stored in maps rather than a typed model.
-You can use `validation.Map()` in this situation.
+You can use `ozzo.Map()` in this situation.
 A single map can have rules for multiple keys, and a key can be associated with multiple rules.
 For example,